VTrans/amp-recruiting/README.md

-# amp-recruiting
+# amb-recruiting
-Site for Data Management Section recruiting
+Site for Data Management Section recruiting.
+There are no positions open at this time.